shammur/airline_social_media_post_categorization/README.md

 # Airline Social Media Post Categorization model.
-This is a release includes model for categorizing topics (12 categories) for social media posts from comercial Airline companies, trained using posts from different online platforms of a well-know airline company.
-The model is trained on dataset collected from post 2015 social media (Twitter, Facebook, Youtube, Instagram).
+This release includes model for categorizing topics (12 categories) for social media posts from comercial Airline companies.
+The model is trained on dataset collected from different online platforms (e.g., Twitter, Facebook, Youtube) of a well-know airline company.
+It includes posts from 2016 to Jan, 2020.

-The model classifies a news post into either of these 12 categories.
 The categories are:
 * Aircrafts
 * Business and Partnerships